facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 ### Requirements

 React Native is supposed to work with the `AppDelegate`.
-Sadly it does not supports the `SceneDelegate` pattern as of today.

 The following part assumes that your `AppDelegate` looks like this:

 <Tabs groupId="ios-language" queryString defaultValue={constants.defaultAppleLanguage} values={constants.appleLanguages}>
 <TabItem value="objc">